Danzigerrr/Danzigerrr/README.md

 # Krzysztof Nazar

 <p align="left">👋 Hi there!
-I've recently completed my Master’s degree in Computer Science at Gdańsk University of Technology.
-Over the past few years, I’ve gained practical experience in Python development and solid software engineering practices through internships and multiple projects.
-I enjoy writing clean, maintainable code and building solutions that genuinely help users solve daily problems or automate them.
-I’m also an active part of the local tech scene, regularly attending local developer meetups and conferences.
-I’m now looking to kick off my career as a software developer, with the ambition for the future to become a leader in an international team.</p>
+I've recently completed my Master’s degree in Computer Science at Gdańsk University of Technology, and I'm excited to share that I have started my professional career as an **Associate Data Engineer at automotiveMastermind Inc. (S&P Global Mobility)**!
+I've gained practical experience in Python development and solid software engineering practices, and now I'm focused on tackling large-scale data challenges.
+I enjoy writing clean, maintainable code and building solutions that genuinely help users solve daily problems or automate them.</p>

+## 💼 Current Focus: Associate Data Engineer at automotiveMastermind Inc.

+My primary focus is on building robust and scalable data solutions in a cloud-native environment:

+* **Data Pipeline Development:** Building and supporting data ingestion and processing pipelines using **Python** to ensure the efficient extraction, loading, and transformation (ETL) of big data from diverse sources.
+* **Data Modeling & Warehousing:** Assembling large, complex datasets and developing data warehouses and marts (**SQL/Postgres, BigQuery**) that provide actionable insights into product efficacy and customer behavior for the automotive retail market.
+* **Reliability & Monitoring:** Creating real-time monitoring dashboards and alerting mechanisms to enhance data processing reliability and performance.
+* **Cloud & Scalability:** Contributing to the continuous improvement of our cloud-native environment and data frameworks to enhance scalability and efficiency.

 ## About me
 ✔️ Master's degree in Computer Science from the [Gdańsk University of Technology](https://pg.edu.pl/en)\